List of counties in Delaware

-The U.S. state of Delaware is divided into three counties, the fewest of any state in the United States: New Castle, Kent and Sussex.
+The U.S. state of Delaware is divided into three counties, the fewest of any state in the United States: New Castle in the north, Kent in the center of the state, and Sussex in the south.
 The origin of the county boundaries goes back to their former court districts.

 Politics and government

 Each county elects a legislative body (known in New Castle and Sussex counties as the County Council, and in Kent County as the Levy Court).
 The counties are able to raise taxes and borrow money.
 They also have control over garbage disposal, water supply, sewerage, zoning, development, and building codes.

 Most functions which are handled on a county-by-county basis in other states—such as court and law enforcement—have been centralized in Delaware, leading to a significant concentration of power in the Delaware state government.
 The counties were historically divided into hundreds, which were used as tax reporting and voting districts until the 1960s.
 However, the hundreds now serve no administrative role; their only current official legal use is in real-estate title descriptions.